uscore2/uscore2.github.io/_partners/viggiano.md

 {% endif %}

 ## HAZARD AND VULNERABILITY PROFILE
-Prevailing hazards and vulnerable conditions of the provincial territory: Several areas prone to hydrogeological hazards; Presence of some industrial activities prone to “major accident” hazard; Presence of plants and industrial activities with particular territorial impact; Municipality classified in seismic zone 1 in relation to the 2012 Italian seismic classification for Municipalities; Seismic Vulnerability of the buildings, especially in the historical centres of the municipalities; Widespread presence of soil-sailing phenomena; Phenomena of abandonment of land resulting in settlements very exposed to seismic and hydrogeological risks..
+Prevailing hazards and vulnerable conditions of the provincial territory: Several areas prone to hydrogeological hazards; Presence of some industrial activities prone to “major accident” hazard; Presence of plants and industrial activities with particular territorial impact; Municipality classified in seismic zone 1 in relation to the 2012 Italian seismic classification for Municipalities; Seismic Vulnerability of the buildings, especially in the historical centres of the municipalities; Widespread presence of soil-sailing phenomena; Phenomena of abandonment of land resulting in settlements very exposed to seismic and hydrogeological risks...

 ![alt text](/images/viggiano.png "Viggiano – Italy")